The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: -algebras and -bimodules A-infinity algebras and A-infinity bimodules

 \begin{construction} Let $A$ be a dg algebra with binary operation $\Astr<2>$.
 Since we work over a field, we can find a \emph{strong deformation retraction} of $A$ onto $\H{A}$, that is a diagram

 of homogeneous morphisms of graded vector spaces of degrees

 such that $pi=\id[\H{A}]$ and which also satisfy the following equations:

 see for example~\cite[Section~1.4]{Val14}.
-The last three equations are called \emph{side conditions} (\cite[Remark~4]{Mar06}) and can be always achieved after appropriately modifying the morphisms $i$, $p$, and $h$.
+The last three equations are called \emph{side conditions} (\cite[Remark~4]{Mar06}) and can always be achieved after appropriately modifying the morphisms $i$, $p$, and $h$.
 Following~\cite{Mar06}, we define a minimal $A_\infty$-algebra structure on $\H{A}$ with operations

 where the auxiliary degree $2-n$ operations

 are defined recursively as follows: